Voxxclub: History

 Voxxclub released their third album, Geiles Himmelblau (Cool Blue-sky), in February 2016.
 They embarked on a solo tour in Germany, Austria and Switzerland, and released the resulting DVD Geiles Himmelblau: Live.

 In 2017 Voxxclub was nominated for the third time for the Echo in the category "Folk Music".
 From March to May 2017, Voxxclub was a guest on the tour "Das große Schlagerfest" in Germany and Austria.

 On 22 February 2018, the band took part in Our Song for Lisbon, the German preliminary vote for the Eurovision Song Contest 2018.

+Style

+The band's style, Neue Volksmusik, combines traditional German folk music with a modern style.
+The musicians all had a personal connection to Alpine styles, and they wanted to dispel the myth that Alpine musical traditions were only suitable for previous generations.

+The band's image has been criticized as being predetermined by the music industry; this was reinforced by the group's appearances in Lederhosen, their seemingly alpine style of music.